hharryyf/codeforcepractice/README.md

 order of the subgraph formed with edges with weight greater than C, and add the remaining edges from a vertex with less top sort order to a vertex with greater top sort order. https://codeforces.com/problemset/problem/1100/E

-* Feb 12 to Mar 11 --- "virus gap term training" focal point: dynamic programming and graph
+* Feb 12 to Mar 11 --- "virus gap term training" focal point: dynamic programming, greedy and graph

 187. Suggested Friends (diff=2200, graph connectivity and brute force) If we cannot solve the problem if a smart way, the first thing we need to do is analyze the complexity of brute force.
 And we can see